cit-upenn/CheckMyDigitalFootprint/README.md

 CheckMyDigitalFootprint is an application that allows a user to regulate the email services they have subscribed to, preventing unwanted emails and clutter from rendering their inbox unusable.

 CheckMyDigitalFootprint works by using the Gmail API to search through a users emails.
 Emails that are scanned as "subscription" are then parsed for sender, loaded into the application, and designated as "keep" or "discard" based on the users preference.
-This is done through parsing the raw email data the Gmail API returns which includes a "From" header and a "List-Subscribed" header.
-Only emails that include the unsubscribe option at the bottom of the email will have the "List-Subscribed" field.
+This is done through parsing the raw email data the Gmail API returns which includes a "From" header and a "List-Unsubscribe" header.
+Only emails that include the unsubscribe option at the bottom of the email will have the "List-Unsubscribe" field.
 Parsing of emails was decoded using base64url encoding.

 ## Features